zakhar-kogan/kb-obsidian/pages/discrete math.md

 		- ~p => not p
 		- $p \wedge q$ => p AND q
 		- $p \vee q$ => p OR q
-		-
+		- Two statements are equivalent ==if their truth tables are identical.== -
 		-
 		-